Revisiting McFadden's correction factor for sampling of alternatives in multinomial logit and mixed multinomial logit models: Sampling of alternatives in Bayesian MMNL

 Following Bayes' rule we can accordingly define:

 where:

-\citet{guevara2013sampling} show that consistent estimates are obtained when in addition to McFadden's correction factor the term $W_{n}$ is included in the corrected likelihood function.
-To show that the expectation of the corrected likelihood will be maximised at $\theta^{*}$ the similar entropy logic is adopted as presented in Section \ref{Sec:KeaneMNL} - see Equation (\ref{Eq:ELLuncorrected_GBA_MMNL_1}):

-The resulting corrected likelihood function is, however, not feasible because the term $W_{n}$ still depends on the full choice set in both the numerator and the denominator.
-To circumvent the dependency of $W_{n}$ on $C_{n}$, \citet{guevara2013sampling} develop a feasible estimator.
-The estimator approximates $W_{n}$ only using elements in the sampled choice set $D_{n}$ whilst retaining the consistency property.
-The necessary expansion factors can be determined by using i) populations shares, ii) observed choices by the individual and iii) the naive method which sets $W_{n}$ to 1 and thus reduces to applying only McFadden's correction factor.
-Since the naive approximation of $W_{n}$ provides consistent estimates and provides good results in Monte Carlo simulations and real world examples, this is the recommended approach by \cite{guevara2013sampling} and \cite{keane2012estimation}.
+\citet{guevara2013sampling} show that consistent estimates are obtained when in addition to McFadden's correction factor the term $W_{nt}$ is included in the corrected likelihood function.
+This corrected likelihood function is, however, not feasible because the term $W_{nt}$ still depends on the full choice set in both the numerator and the denominator.
+To circumvent the dependency of $W_{nt}$ on $C_{nt}$, \citet{guevara2013sampling} develop a feasible estimator.
+The estimator approximates $W_{nt}$ by only using elements of the sampled choice set $D_{nt}$ whilst retaining the consistency property.
+The necessary expansion factors can be determined by using i) population shares, ii) observed choices by the individual and iii) the naive method which sets $W_{nt}$ to 1 and thus reduces to applying only \citet{mcfadden1978modeling}'s correction factor.
+Since the naive approximation of $W_{nt}$ provides consistent estimates and provides good results in Monte Carlo simulations and real-world examples, this is the recommended approach by \cite{guevara2013sampling} and \cite{keane2012estimation}.

-In effect both the Bayesian and the MSL approach argue that the necessary correction factors under MNL also extend to the case of the MMNL model.
+In effect, both the Bayesian and the MSL approach argue that \citet{mcfadden1978modeling} correction factor is the only necessary correction factor for applying sampling of alternatives in MMNL models.
 To arrive at this conclusion, both approaches take a different avenue.
-Bayesian estimation circumvents the problem of latent $\beta_{n}$ by augmenting the parameter and directly estimating it.
-The resulting conditional posteriors take the same structure as under a Bayesian MNL model specification.
-Classical estimation methods, however, acknowledge the latent nature of $\beta_{n}$ and argue that in principle an additional correction factor is required, because $W_{n} \neq 1$.
-In practice, the need for this additional correction factor is negligible. \citet{keane2012estimation}, for example, show using Monte Carlo analysis that the bias introduced is very limited for modest sized subsets $D_{n}$.
+Bayesian estimation circumvents the problem of latent $\beta_{n}$ by augmenting the parameter and directly estimating it negating the need for an additional correction factor.
+Classical estimation methods, however, acknowledge the latent nature of $\beta_{n}$ and argue that in principle an additional correction factor is required, because $W_{nt} \neq 1$.
+In practice, the need for this additional correction factor is negligible. \citet{keane2012estimation}, for example, show in a Monte Carlo analysis that the bias introduced is very limited for modest-sized subsets $D_{nt}$.
+Thus, if the number of respondents becomes sufficiently large both Bayesian and MSL estimates for MMNL models using sampling of alternatives will result in consistent parameter estimates for \emph{any} sampling protocol satisfying positive conditioning when \citet{mcfadden1978modeling}'s correction factor is applied.